 We ask questions about:

-• responsibilities you have at home--chores, such as room care, cooking, laundry, pets, work experience, etc.
+• responsibilities at home such as chores, room care, cooking, laundry, pets, work experience, etc.

-• strategies you use when you are stressed or frustrated at home or at school
+• strategies you use when stressed or frustrated at home or school.

 Will I have help finding my way around campus?